Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Intervals and the factorisation-interval construction

 The construction shows, remarkably, that as far as comultiplication is concerned, any decomposition space is locally a Segal space, in the sense that the comultiplication of an arrow $a$ may as well be performed inside $I(a)$, which is a Segal space by \ref{prop:i*flanked=Segal}.
 So while there may be no global way to compose arrows even if their source and targets match, the {\em decompositions} that exist do compose again. \end{blanko}

 We proceed to formalise the factorisation-interval construction.

-\begin{blanko}{Coreflections.} Inside the $\infty$-category of arrows $\Ar(\cFD)$, denote by $\Ar^{\mathrm w}(\cFD)$ the full subcategory spanned by the wide maps.
-The wide-cartesian factorisation system amounts to a coreflection
+\begin{blanko}{Coreflections.} Inside the $\infty$-category of arrows $\Ar(\cFD)$, denote by $\Ar^{\sker}(\cFD)$ the full subcategory spanned by the stretched maps.
+The stretched-cartesian factorisation system amounts to a coreflection

-it sends an arrow $A\to B$ to its wide factor $A \to B'$, and in particular can be chosen to have $A$ as domain again (\ref{coreflection:w}).
-In particular, for each algebraic interval $A\in\aInt\subset\cFD$, the adjunction restricts to an adjunction between coslice categories, with coreflection
+it sends an arrow $A\to B$ to its stretched factor $A \to B'$, and in particular can be chosen to have $A$ as domain again (\ref{coreflection:w}).
+In particular, for each algebraic interval $A\in\aInt\subset\cFD$, the adjunction restricts to an adjunction between coslices, with coreflection

-The first $\infty$-category is that of flanked decomposition spaces under $A$, and the second $\infty$-category is that of flanked decomposition spaces with a wide map from $A$.
-Now, if a flanked decomposition space receives a wide map from an algebraic interval then it is itself an algebraic interval (\ref{reduced/wide}), and all maps of algebraic intervals are wide (\ref{aInt:map=wide}).
+The first $\infty$-category is that of flanked decomposition spaces under $A$, and the second $\infty$-category is that of flanked decomposition spaces with a stretched map from $A$.
+Now, if a flanked decomposition space receives a stretched map from an algebraic interval then it is itself an algebraic interval (\ref{reduced/wide}), and all maps of algebraic intervals are stretched (\ref{aInt:map=wide}).
 So in the end the cosliced adjunction takes the form of the natural full inclusion functor

 and a right adjoint